CodePMP: Scalable Preference Model Pretraining for Large Language Model Reasoning: Introduction

 We evaluate CodePMP on widely studied reasoning tasks, including mathematical reasoning tasks such as GSM8K~\citep{cobbe2021training} and MATH~\citep{hendrycks2021measuring}, as well as logical reasoning tasks like ReClor~\citep{yu2020reclor} and LogiQA2.0~\citep{liu2023logiqa}.
-Our experiments demonstrate that CodePMP significantly improves RM fine-tuning accuracy and Best-of-N performance in reasoning tasks, outperforming direct RM fine-tuning, as highlighted in Figure~\ref{fig:codepmp_highlight}.
-Moreover, additional experimental results reveals that RMs initialized with CodePMP exhibit greater robustness across different tasks.
+Our experiments show that CodePMP significantly improves RM finetuning accuracy and Best-of-N performance in reasoning tasks, outperforming direct RM finetuning, as highlighted in Figure~\ref{fig:codepmp_highlight}.
+Moreover, additional results reveal that RMs initialized with CodePMP exhibit greater robustness across different tasks.
 These results indicate that code-derived preference data provides a scalable, cost-effective solution for enhancing LLM reasoning capabilities while reducing reliance on extensive preference annotation, achieving more effective reward modeling for reasoning tasks.

 In summary, our main contributions are: \begin{enumerate}[leftmargin=*] \item We introduce CodePMP, a scalable method that uses code-derived preference pairs to pretrain preference models, improving sample efficiency and robustness for downstream RM finetuning. \item We validate that CodePMP significantly improves performance on reasoning tasks, demonstrating that a scalable PMP process positively impacts LLM reasoning abilities. \item We provide a detailed analysis of key design elements in CodePMP, offering valuable insights for future research in related areas. \end{enumerate}